 I remember when I first learned about writing workshop.
 The philosophy of allowing children to grow in their writing by choosing their own topics, creating text with an inner purpose, and learning through individual conferences brought energy to my classroom.
 Trying to find the lessons to coordinate a unit of study, though, was overwhelming.
 I was an amateur, a novice seeking advice from the pros.

 Katie Wood Ray, Ralph Fletcher, Carl Anderson, and Lucy Calkins were the pros I looked to.
 I learned about word choice, literary structure, author’s style and voice.
 These foundational craft moves expanded my understanding of “reading like a writer.”
 Their books shared not only the author’s craft, but books with corresponding minilessons.
 The glitch came when I couldn’t find a recommended book.
 I didn’t own it, or the book wasn’t in the school library, and the copy at the public library was unavailable.
 This was frustrating.
 My writing mentors had created great lessons to teach, and I was at a loss.
 I wanted to purchase the books, but my budget was limited.
 Other children’s books were at my fingertips, books I loved, yet they weren’t referenced.
-Could these books be a substitute?
+Could these books serve as substitutes?